mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 07 July 2025

-- The average temperature today is 12.97˚C,
+- The average temperature today is 12.21˚C,
-- With highs of 13.32˚C and lows of 12.06˚C,
+- With highs of 12.69˚C and lows of 12.04˚C,
-- It may feel like 12.62˚C with light rain
+- It may feel like 11.91˚C with overcast clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1010hPa and humidity is 88%
+- The pressure is 1011hPa and humidity is 93%
 - The sun will rise at 03:58 and set at 20:28

 <!-- weather_marker ends -->